 So I set out to figure out the best way to get those pesky stains out of my tried-and-true plastic containers.

 A lot of people recommend a bleach mixture to remove the stains, but honestly — and despite the fact that it's used to sanitize food surfaces in restaurants just about everywhere — I just don't love the idea of using bleach on a porous material, and one that I'm going to eat out of, no less.
 I also saw a few recommendations for lemon juice and sun and that just seems … unlikely.
-I can see those containers flying right off my fire escape while I wait for the stain to fade.
-(Not to mention pigeons.)
+I can see those containers flying right off my fire patio while I wait for the stain to fade.
+(Not to mention birds.)

 So the best solution I've found is two-fold: First, fill your container with a mixture of 50 percent water and 50 percent white distilled vinegar.
 Let the container soak for 30 minutes or even overnight, until the stain fades.